 whipped cream, maraschino cherries, and sprinkles, for garnish

 Remove cakes from plastic wrap and set aside.
-Rinse and dry the rum cake tins, then line with heavy duty plastic wrap arranged so that it hangs over the sides.
+Rinse and dry the rum cake or muffin tins, then line with heavy duty plastic wrap arranged so that it hangs over the sides of each well.

 Cut cakes into smaller pieces and press into bottom of tin to create one even layer, about 1 1/2" thick.
 You'll need about 1 1/2 cakes per tin, or use slices from a full-size cake to create the layers.